Szheng25/TechTogether/README.md

 ### `npm start` or `yarn start`

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser in development mode.

+To create a production build:

+### 'npm run build' or 'yarn build'